Cost Segregation in Real Estate: Benefits, Strategies & More

 Man reviewing printed documents while working on laptop at cafe.

-How to Find a Qualified Cost Segregation Provider
+How to Find the Right Cost Segregation Services for Real Estate

 The effectiveness and defensibility of a real estate cost segregation study hinges on the provider you commission for the project.
 Below are the filters you need to consider to maximize potential tax savings and minimize the risk of an IRS audit.